Morocco Magic and Mystery Gay Travel Cultural Tour

 Price Includes

-Price includes: Accommodations at deluxe hotels and riads for nine nights, plus one night in a tented camp, in double occupancy; please note that at some hotels you may be in a single room in a 2-bedroom suite if you requested a single, and all tents are shared for our one night in the desert; All transportation by motor coaches or vans, cars, camels, jeeps and other modes during the trip; Airport transfers for those arriving in Casablanca and departing from Marrakech on group arrival and departure days or who booked extra nights with HE Travel; Breakfast each day, 5 lunches, 8 dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a knowledgeable HE Travel tour host (with a minimum number of participants) and local Moroccan guides; Admissions to sites, museums and attractions that are shown in the itinerary; All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
+Price includes: Accommodations at deluxe hotels and riads for nine nights, plus one night in a tented camp, in double occupancy; please note that at some hotels you may be in a single room in a 2-bedroom suite if you requested a single, and all tents are shared for our one night in the desert; All transportation by motor coaches or vans, cars, camels (optional), jeeps and other modes during the trip; Airport transfers for those arriving in Casablanca and departing from Marrakech on group arrival and departure days or who booked extra nights with HE Travel; Breakfast each day, 9 lunches, 10 dinners; Wine or soft drinks at the Welcome and Farewell dinners; Services of a knowledgeable HE Travel tour host (with a minimum number of participants) and local Moroccan guides; Admissions to sites, museums and attractions that are shown in the itinerary; All hotel service charges, government taxes, porterage, and gratuities for included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.